* This is the Professional Version. *

 Teenagers, who account for 13% of all pregnancies, have an increased incidence of preeclampsia, preterm labor, and anemia, which often leads to fetal growth restriction.
 The cause, at least in part, is that teenagers tend to neglect prenatal care, frequently smoke, and have higher rates of sexually transmitted diseases.

 In women > 35, the incidence of preeclampsia is increased, as is that of gestational diabetes, dysfunctional labor, abruptio placentae, stillbirth, and placenta previa.
 These women are also more likely to have preexisting disorders (eg, CHTN, diabetes).
-Because risk of fetal chromosomal abnormalities increases as maternal age increases, genetic testing should be offered (see Genetic Evaluation).
+Because risk of fetal chromosomal abnormalities increases as maternal age increases, genetic testing should be offered.

 Pregnant women whose BMI was < 19.8 kg/m 2 before pregnancy are considered underweight, which predisposes to low birth weight (< 2.5 kg) in neonates.
 Such women are encouraged to gain at least 12.5 kg during pregnancy.

-Pregnant women whose BMI was > 29.0 kg/m 2 before pregnancy are considered overweight, making maternal hypertension and diabetes, postterm pregnancy, fetal macrosomia, preeclampsia, and the need for cesarean delivery more likely.
-Such women are encouraged to limit weight gain during pregnancy to < 11.5 kg.
+Pregnant women whose BMI was 25 to 29.9 kg/m 2 (overweight) or ≥ 30 (obese) before pregnancy are at risk of maternal hypertension and diabetes, postterm pregnancy, pregnancy loss, fetal macrosomia, congenital malformations, intrauterine growth restriction, preeclampsia, and the need for cesarean delivery.

 Common teratogens (agents that cause fetal malformation) include infections, drugs, and physical agents.
 Malformations are most likely to result if exposure occurs between the 2nd and 8th wk after conception (the 4th to 10th wk after the last menstrual period), when organs are forming.
 Other adverse pregnancy outcomes are also more likely.
 Pregnant women exposed to teratogens are counseled about increased risks and referred for detailed ultrasound evaluation to detect malformations.